VR-25/acc/README.md

 // Default: 5
 //
 // When the battery is discharging, its level/millivolts is at or below shutdown_capacity, and the device has been running for 15 minutes or more, acc daemon turns the device off to reduce the discharge rate, and protect the battery from potential damage, induced by voltage below the operating range.
-// A value of -1 disables it.
+// A value less than 1 disables it.
+// An Android warning notification is posted shortly before the shutdown, giving some time to abort the process.

 // shutdown_temp (st) #